Reference

 Important boundaries include:

-- Private source files are outside the public webroot.
+- Private sources are outside

 - Contributor sites have separate config, database, public root, and data paths.